Letter To My Mother (From The Diabetic Herself)

 No one could save me—not even you.

-The sacrifices and the struggles that you dealt with and being a mother is hard regardless.
+The sacrifices and the struggles that you dealt with.
+Being a mother is hard regardless.

 A single mother going through difficult times of not having insurance.